Turaco-System/Turaco-Hardware/README.md

 Q: What is Turaco?

-A: Turaco is a 16-bit programmable games console and microcomputer specifically designed for retro game development.
+A: Turaco is an 8-bit programmable games console and microcomputer specifically designed for retro game development, with maximal performance and minimum price.

 ----